 In May of 1973 Mike Weis and Jeff Lowe made the first ascent of the steep west face via a crack system just below the summit.
 Their route went all free save a pendulum up high.

 This secluded area doesn't get many visitors.
 Most of the routes are concentrated on the south end of the west face, where the rock is steeper and more compact.
 Most of the rock is good, but one must beware of the usual loose rock on ledges and wide chimneys.

 A good approach is to cross the Virgin River at the Desert Pearl Hotel.
 A short trail/dirt road leads to the talus.
 Ascend the small rib that breaks through a cliff band.
 A trail leads to the middle of the impressive west face.
 The approach takes about 1 hour.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Watchman:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Watchman:

 Featured Route For The Watchman

 Chastity Crack 5.11 6c+ 23 VIII- 23 E4 5c Utah

 : Zion National Park